meljoy1099/fantasy-football-draft-analysis/README.md

 ## Business Problem

-Nathan Hall has just started a new job where the office takes their fantasy football league very seriously, often spending hours during the day talking about the league.
-In an effort to be a top competitor in the fantasy football league and talk the talk, Nathan has hired me to provide data driven strategies for the 2022 fantasy football draft.
+Nathan Hall will be competing in high stakes fantasy football leagues to earn money.
+He will be using the results of the model predictions to draft his 2022 fantasy teams.

 The results of this project are geared towards the settings of Nathan's league.
 The league in which he will be competing consists of 12 teams, PPR scoring, and has a randomly set snaking draft order.
 The positions he will be drafting are as follows: